RecipeShelf/site/site/content/article/privacy-policy.md

 We collect information that your browser sends whenever you visit our Service ("Log Data").
 This Log Data may include information such as your computer's Internet Protocol ("IP") address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages and other statistics.

-In addition, we may use third party services to collect, monitor and analyze this type of information in order to increase our Service's functionality.
+In addition, we may use Google Analytics to collect, monitor and analyze this type of information in order to increase our Service's functionality.
 These third party service providers have their own privacy policies addressing how they use such information.

 ##### Cookies